 Your search for the BEST, moist and delicious Zucchini Bread recipe ends here!
 My Mom’s tried and tested zucchini bread has the perfect blend of spices, tender crumb and amazing flavor.
 This easy recipe can also be adapted to make healthy zucchini bread.

 I love this time of year when I have fresh tomatoes and zucchini overflowing in my fridge!
 I love to grill zucchini, sauté it, and of course make several loaves of homemade zucchini bread.

 Every time I make this zucchini bread it takes me right back to my mom’s kitchen when I was little.
 The smell would fill our house and I could hardly wait for one of my favorite quick breads to finish baking!

-First of all, you do not need to peel the zucchini before grating it to make zucchini bread.
-Start by washing your zucchini and cutting the ends off.
-Use light pressure as you grate the entire zucchini on the large holes of your box grater.
+When grating zucchini for zuccinig bread, you do not need to peel the zucchini first.
+First wash the zucchini and cut the ends off.
+Use light pressure as you grate the entire zucchini (peel on) on the large holes of your box grater.

 Can I freeze zucchini bread?

 Yes, zucchini bread can be frozen!
 Allow it to cool completely and then wrap it tightly in plastic wrap and store it in a freezer safe ziplock bag.
 When ready to enjoy it remove it from the freezer and allow it to come to room temperature.
 Zucchini bread will last in the freezer for 2-3 months.

 I love that this recipe makes 2 loaves of zucchini bread, so that you can either give a loaf to a friend of neighbor, or freeze it for another day.